“I see mass allocations in Oracle Fusion Cloud, but it looks VERY different from R12!”

-First off, here is the high-level comparison view between the two Oracle product versions.
+First, here is the high-level comparison view between the two Oracle product versions.

 What’s the difference?

 Allocations and Eliminations in EBS have specific allocation and elimination templates within the general ledger application, which handles these two functionalities separately.
 In Oracle Fusion Cloud, it’s the Oracle EPM technology embedded throughout the Oracle cloud applications used.
 In addition, a tool called “Calculations Manager” is leveraged using Oracle Essbase.
-It provides an allocation template that is very different from Oracle EBS and a formula template, an alternative method of defining allocations or eliminations.
+It provides an allocation template that differs from Oracle EBS and a formula template, an alternative method of defining allocations or eliminations.

 EBS Mass Allocation